pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/ci-cd-integration-assistant.md

 you can do that by simply selecting a service from the drop-down to get started.
 You will still get a workflow template that is customized to your stack.

+{{% notes "info" %}}
-> This option is more suitable for teams that want to use different services for their VCS repo and CI/CD needs.
-For example, you want
-> to be able to use Azure Pipelines with a GitHub repository and just want the workflow template for Azure Pipelines.
+This option is more suitable for teams that want to use different services for their VCS repo and CI/CD needs.
+For example, you want to be able to use Azure Pipelines with a GitHub repository and just want the workflow template for Azure Pipelines.
+{{% /notes %}}

 ![Get Workflow](/images/docs/reference/console/get-workflow.png)